13 Tips for Successful Baby Travel

 Also – fully stocked kitchens and laundry is essential.

 Sounds simple right?
 When you travel to a cold destination, bring warm clothes.
 When you travel to a hot destination, bring shorts and T-shirts.

 It is that simple, BUT… think about what you will need when you travel from a cold climate to a warm climate.
 OR vice versa.

-When we took Braydon on his first trip to California it was during the middle of winter in Canada.
+When we took Braydon on his first trip to California it was during winter in Canada.
 Most of his 3-6 month old clothing was designed for cold weather.
-When we went to purchase summer clothes we had very limited choice and the clothes we did find were outrageously expensive because they were out of season.
+When we went to purchase summer clothes we had limited choice and the clothes we did find were outrageously expensive because they were out of season.

 Do you have the right size baby clothing for the climate?
 Do you have proper shoes?

 Do you have a sun protecting swim suit?
 What about a sun hat?
 We use this sun hat and love it because it has a strap and protects his neck.

 As a season comes to an end, pick up a few items for your baby on sale in a bigger size.
 You’ll save yourself a lot of money and have some new cute clothes for vacation photos.